 Later on in this article, I'll share a personal example of how I've used future self journaling to keep me from repeating mistakes.

-How to do future self journaling
+My simple process to do future self journaling

 Here's a really simple way to practice future self journaling:

-- Open up a journal, a notepad or even a blank text file on your computer.
+- Open up a journal, a notepad, or even a blank text file on your computer.
 Fun tip: you can even send your future self an email by delaying the delivery of an email in Gmail.

 - Write yourself a letter about something funny you want to remember, ask yourself about things that are currently bothering you, or remind your future self about why you are currently doing some things that another person might not understand.